 This article is focused on the practical side of product design.
 I’m going to go through some of the patterns and how they can be used to make websites, web services, and apps smart without breaking the bank.

 I figured out that it’s more common to talk about Design Patterns in the software development area.
-As a visual designer, I think it’s also related to the product design area.
-Especially, in this time where the creative and user experience part of products are now developed in a more systemic way.
+As a visual designer, I think it’s also related to the product design area, especially when the creative and user experience parts are now developed more systemically.

 Mostly, digital products today are built on a base of already existing design systems.
 Even the things that were created from scratch are also components based.